elgamalsalman/cp-solutions/UVa/UVa_Solutions/10176_Ocean_Deep_Make_it_shallow/README.md

 **Time Complexity:** O(n)

-Where n is the number of digits given
+Where n is the number of digits given.

 **Category:** Mathematics